JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 Mark all navigation elements for areas that contain warnings with yellow icons.

 Update the problems counter when a problem is detected.
-When all problems have been fixed, do not show the “Problems” tab.
+When all problems have been fixed, do not show the "Problems" tab.

 On a particular page, highlight the element that contains a warning in yellow or add warning icon next to it.